 - Avoid mucous forming foods – dairy, eggs, alcohol, refined grains and sugar These foods can trigger the production of excess mucous and contribute to hay fever symptoms.

-- Increase Vitamin C – it acts as a natural anti-histamine and can help reduce the severity of the symptoms.
+- Increase Vitamin C – acts as a natural anti-histamine and can help reduce the severity of the symptoms.
 Foods containing high amounts of vitamin C include capsicum, kiwi fruit, citrus fruits, berries and leafy greens (spinach, kale, rocket).

 - Pineapple – rich source of bromelain, an enzyme with strong anti-inflammatory effects, which helps decrease nasal congestion associated with allergic rhinitis.